Miloua91/mokhincode/src/pages/posts/library-tower.md

 <div class="w-[690px] h-[420px]">Nice</div> // TailwindCSS

 ```
 So like they say, you don't leave the comfort of your html.
-Also you don't name the classes, I had a CSS file with 3K lines, so it was hard to track the classes.
-With Tailwind, it is very helpful not to name the classes again.
+Also you don't name the classes, I had a CSS file with 3K lines, so it was hard to track the classes but with Tailwind, it is very helpful not to name the classes again.
 Personally, I appreciate CSS, especially when aiming to create something unique.
 It remains a powerful tool in web development.
 </div>